 Or in lieu of the above, how about a Doppler radar chronograph that will give continuous readings, in the increment of your choice out to 600 to 1000 yards (or more) that doesn't cost mega-bucks and will work with .224 bullets.
 Interfaced to software on a laptop this would allow you to accurately calculate your own BCs and drag models.
 The currently marketed Lab Radar™ has functionality and measuring range limitations due to idiotic FCC power regulations.

 An improved true WYSIWYG web authoring application similar to MS's old Front Page that would be easy and intuitive to use and that generated tight HTML code rather than pages of bloated code, and that would allow easy image handling and table creation/updating within the program.

 An additional size flat rate Priority Mail package between the size of the "small" and "medium" boxes.

 I'd like to see the following ammunition offered.

 .22 Hornet (or even better a K-Hornet) Rimless.
 All the fun of the Hornet in a rimless case for better feeding in bolt action rifles.
-Of course the .221 Rem Fireball would do this job nicely too and has a .223 case diameter, but hey, everyone's introducing new cartridges.
+Of course the .221 Rem Fireball can do this job nicely too and has a .223 case diameter, but hey, everyone's introducing new cartridges.
 Maybe a slightly shorter cased Fireball in keeping with all the rage about "super short" cartridges.
-With a 45 gr bullet the "K" hornet gives you about 2900 fs and the .221 gets you 3300.
+With a 45 gr bullet the Hornet gets you about 2600 fs, the "K" Hornet gives you about 2900 fs, and the .221 gets you 3300.
 The .22 TCM might be interesting in a compact little rifle too.
 The 5.7 FN does not qualify here.

 How about a 6 mm based on the .221 Fireball case.